BUSINESS ENERGY

 What if your business energy supplier goes bust?

 If your business energy supplier goes bust, you'll automatically be placed with another supplier that is chosen by Ofgem, the energy regulator.
-If this happens, you won't tied in and can arrange a fixed deal with that supplier or switch to a new supplier.
+If this happens, you won't be tied in and can arrange a fixed deal with that supplier or switch to a new supplier.
 For more information, check out our guide to what happens when your business energy supplier goes bust.

 How to switch small and micro business energy suppliers